Ifarukcolak/Online-CV/README.md

 ```bash
 surge
 ```
-If you do not have a surge accoung, login your with e-mail address then create your password.
+If you do not have a surge account, login your with e-mail address then create your password.
 Then enter your project path.
+You can also deploy again your CV with same domain after editting CV.